Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Preparation:

-1. Preparing the pumpkin puree:
+1. Prepare the pumpkin puree:

 Place the pumpkin puree in a bowl and add 1 teaspoon of zeolite.